alanmitchell/bmon-website/guide/sensors.md

-Setup instructions for the Dragino gateways are found in their User Manuals; some helpful hints are also provided in the [Appendix- Configuring Dragino LoRaWAN Gateways](appx-dragino-gateway#topofpage).
+Setup instructions for the Dragino gateways are found in their User Manuals; some helpful hints are also provided in the [Appendix- Configuring Dragino LoRaWAN Gateways](appx-dragino-gateway).
 For setup purposes, the gateway will act like a Wi-Fi access point, which you can connect your laptop to, and then browse with your browser to the Setup page for the gateway.
 When you go to the Wi-Fi setup page, make sure you keep the Wi-Fi access